Course Descriptions: Specialization in Somatic Studies

 DPS 782, 2 units

 Students read and interpret current research in somatic psychology, neuroscience, and related research in depth psychology.
-This serves needs for literacy in the field as well as the development of a resource guide for the student's ongoing research.
+This serves the need for literacy in the field as well as the development of a resource guide for the student's ongoing research.
 Examples of theoretical, qualitative, and quantitative research will be addressed.

 DPS 883, 2 units

-This course will provide an introduction to the design and methodology of quantitative research projects and clinical studies.
-The emphasis will be on the role of this type of research in the emerging field of somatic psychology and its relationship to research in neuroscience that is increasingly important in studying the efficacy of various approaches to treatment.
+This course provides an introduction to the design and methodology of quantitative research projects and clinical studies.
+The emphasis will be on the role of this type of research in the emerging field of somatic based depth psychology and its relationship to research in neuroscience that is increasingly important in studying the efficacy of various approaches to treatment.

 DPS 884, 2 units